-Victim's Compensation Assistance Program - Crime Victim’s Compensation is a state program, which pays out-of-pocket medical and counseling bills, loss of wages or support, and cash benefits as a result of crime.
+Victim's Compensation Assistance Program - VCAP is a state program that pays out-of-pocket medical and counseling bills, loss of wages or support, and cash benefits as a result of crime.
 Property losses are not covered.
 All other means of paying these bills (Insurance, HMO, Medical Assistance or Medicare) must be used first.
 The crime must be reported to the police.
 You can learn more about the program and receive help filing a claim by calling the Juvenile System Victim Services Unit at (717) 780-7080.

 What Our Clients Are Saying

 "I’m thankful that you guys do this.
 Sometimes we do need that person to talk to… I didn’t have that outlet, and if you guys give people that outlet and someone to talk to, it just makes a difference.
 I appreciate everything you’ve done.
 I’m grateful and I’m thankful.
 You guys do an awesome job.
 Keep doing what you’re doing, because we families need this, we really do."